Aacashh/Open-Ended-VQA/README.md

 # Open-Ended-VQA

 This repository contains an implementation of the paper [Open-Ended Visual Question Answering](https://arxiv.org/pdf/2303.05977.pdf) using smaller models.
-The project is also implemented as a Kaggle Notebook which you can find [here](https://www.kaggle.com/code/aaaacash/open-ended-vqa/notebook).
+The project is also implemented as a Kaggle Notebook, which you can find [here](https://www.kaggle.com/code/aaaacash/open-ended-vqa/notebook).

-## Prerequisites
-- Python 3.x
-- TensorFlow or PyTorch
-- Other dependencies (can be installed via `pip install -r requirements.txt`)

 ## Getting Started